jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (ii) a hire purchase agreement.
 (4)
 (5)
-(6) Subject to subsection (2)﻿(a), where goods are supplied under an agreement, other than an agreement to hire (as defined in subsection (3)﻿(c)), and the goods or part of them are appropriated under that agreement by the recipient in circumstances where the whole of the consideration is not determined at the time they are appropriated, that supply shall be deemed to take place when and to the extent that any payment under the agreement is due or is received or an invoice relating to the supply is issued by the supplier or the recipient, whichever is the earlier.
+(6) Subject to subsections (2)﻿(a) and (3), where the whole of the consideration (the price) for a supply under an agreement is not determined at the time of the agreement, and a supply is made under the agreement before the price is determined, the supply is deemed to take place, to the extent of a part of the price, at the earlier of when—
+  (a) a payment of the part of the price becomes due or is received:
+  (b) the supplier or recipient issues an invoice for the part of the price.
 (7) Notwithstanding anything in this section, where any public authority is deemed to have supplied goods and services pursuant to section 5(6), the supply shall, to the extent that the supply is brought to charge as revenue from the Crown, be deemed to take place in the taxable period in which the bringing to charge applies.
 (8) Despite subsection (1), if a local authority makes a supply to which section 5(7)﻿(a) applies, the supply is treated as taking place on the earlier of the following dates:
   (a) the date on which an instalment notice is issued if the instalment notice requires payment of an instalment by a particular date: